 People always ask me how to learn lines.

-This question seems almost too obvious to warrant an article: you sit down and learn your lines, right?
-But it is amazing the amount of times people ask me how do I learn lines?
-There are a few different approaches to this integral part of an actor’s life, so we thought we would take a look:
+This question seems almost too obvious to warrant an article: you just sit down and learn your lines, right?
+But it is amazing the number of times people ask me the best way to learn lines.
+There are a few different approaches to this integral part of an actor’s life, so I thought we should take a look:

 1. Learn the thoughts

 The first thing to think about when learning lines is learning the thoughts associated with each line.
 This is particularly important with classical text.
-If you don’t understand what you’re saying, how can you learn it?
-Or more importantly how will the audience understand it?
-Learning the thoughts in response to questions and statements from other characters means that all your have to do to remember your lines is listen.
-Learn the thoughts!
+If you don’t understand what you’re saying, how can you expect your brain to retain it?
+It would be like trying to memorise a poem in a language that you don’t understand.
+It will probably take you twice as long to get it memorised.
+Learning the thoughts, particularly when they are in response to questions and statements from other characters means that all you have to do to remember your lines is to listen.
+If you do not understand the thoughts behind the lines, the audience won’t either.

 2. One line at a time

 The old classic.
-This seems shockingly obvious but just commit to learning one line at a time.
+This seems shockingly obvious but just commit to learning your text in smaller, digestible chunks or one line at a time.
 Once you’ve learnt the first line, learn the second line.
 Then try both.
 If you can remember both comfortably, move onto the third line and then try all three.
-Continue in this way until you learn the entire scene.
-Sometimes the process can be overwhelming so focus on learning one step at a time.
+Continue in this way until you learn the entire scene or monologue.
+Sometimes the process of memorising a 4-page scene can be overwhelming, so it’s helpful to focus on learning just one line at a time.

 3. Rote learning

-This is learning your lines in a monotonous, almost robotic fashion, so that you don’t lock in any vocal or acting choices.
+This is learning your lines in a monotonous, almost robotic fashion so that you don’t lock in any vocal or acting choices.
 It is used commonly in the Meisner technique.
-At it’s most extreme you learn lines without even paying attention to punctuation.
-You learn in the same way as point 2 but don’t try and learn the intention behind the lines, just purely the words.
-You are learning the lines without having to recall the lines.
+At it’s most extreme, you learn lines without even paying attention to punctuation.
+So you basically learn in the same way as in point 2, but you don’t try and learn the intention behind the lines, purely the lines themselves.
+Essentially, you are learning the lines through muscle memory, as opposed to thoughts.

-I leant this from a great voice teacher at drama school.
-In the same way rote learning allows you to not get stuck in vocal and physical patterns, learning your lines by speaking them in various different ways helps keep you open.
+I leant this from a great voice teacher at drama school – In the same way that rote learning prevents you from getting stuck in vocal and physical patterns, learning your lines by speaking them in various different ways helps keep you open.
 Our voice teacher went as far as getting us to learn lines with different physical actions so that your body doesn’t get locked into patterns.
-Sing your lines, shout your lines, whisper your lines…
+Sing your lines, shout your lines, whisper your lines, recite your lines whilst cooking, or cleaning, or patting the dog.
+Be creative!
+It’s always good to mix things up and play when it comes to acting, watching robots get up and perform is rather uninteresting!
+(Unless you’re Gemma Chan in Humans…)

 However you learn your lines, make sure that you know them backwards.
-Nerves will impact your memory, and that is where preparation kicks in.
-The more comfortable you are with your lines, the more you can focus on your acting.
+Nerves and anxiety will impact your memory and focus, and that is where preparation is key in helping you get throuh.
+I.e. the more comfortable you are with your lines, the more you can focus on your acting!